 You can prepare yourself for the situations you may experience by researching the ethnic composition of your host country and exploring its history of racial and ethnic relations.
 We encourage students to start that research on ourRacial and Ethnic Minority Students page.

-Program Fee includes: 6 credits of ASU tuition, housing & all meals in Merida, international medical insurance, organized travel including hotels with some meals.
+Program Fee includes: 6 credits of ASU tuition, housing & all meals in Merida, international medical insurance, organized travel including most meals.
 Not included: Airfare, passport, books and personal expenses.